Skip to Content

 • Garlic: fresh is best but use the bottled minced garlic if that is all you have.
 Avoid the garlic powder.

-• Vinegar: This is another ingredient that really enhances flavor.
+• Vinegar: This is another ingredient that also enhances flavor.
 I used red wine vinegar, but any vinegar will work as the acid component

 • Oil: I always use olive oil in cooking, especially in Italian cooking!
-As long as you are not doing high heat frying, olive oil is fine.
-No need for the high end olive oil though!
+As long as you are not doing high-heat frying, olive oil is fine.
+No need for high-end olive oil though!

 Additions: